SURFnet/honas/README.md

 #### Configuration

-The Honas gather process needs a number of configuration options to be specified before it can starts processing host name lookups and write honas state files.
+The Honas gather process needs a number of configuration options to be specified before it can start processing host name lookups and write honas state files.

 The default location of the configuration file, for when none is supplied on